Map of the whole of Shiga Prefecture

 Omi-jingu Shrine is dedicated to Emperor Tenji, the 38th emperor of Japan, and is located at the site of the former Otsu Palace in Otsu, the ancient capital of the emperor.
 It is one of the 16 imperial shrines in Japan, and an imperial envoy is sent as a proxy of the emperor from the Imperial Palace to attend the annual festival on April 20.
 Established on November 7, 1940, this is a relatively new shrine.
 However, the development of Omi Province (present-day Shiga Prefecture) began when the capital was relocated to Otsu no Miya, and Emperor Tenji was deeply worshiped in Kokoku (lakeland) for a long time, so this temple can be said to have a history of 1,350 years.
 People of Shiga Prefecture started a movement to build a shrine dedicated to Emperor Tenji around 1897.
 With permission granted by Emperor Showa after the start of the Showa period (1926-1989), this temple was founded with sincere support from people in Shiga and followers from all over Japan.
 The pavilions were constructed using a method called Omi-zukuri or Showa-zukuri, with the main shrine and the outer and inner haiden halls surrounded by kairo corridors on the slope at the foot of the mountain.
 They have been designated as National Cultural Properties as some of the major modern shrine architecture styles.
 AddressOtsu-shi, Shiga 44927 Opening HoursSacred Staff Awarding Office 9:00-16:30 Clock Tower Treasure House 9:30-16:30 Regular Closing DayClock Tower Treasure House is closed on Mondays except national holidays.
 Website

 • Mt.
-Shizugatake no name
+Shizugatake Recommended spots

 スポット画像未設定